nodemcu/nodemcu-firmware/docs/modules/tls.md

 `tls.cert.auth(pemdata[, pemdata])`

 #### Parameters
-- `enable` A boolean which indicates whether verification should be enabled or not.
+- `enable` A boolean which indicates whether profing should be enabled or not.
 The default at boot is `false`.
-- `pemdata` A string containing the CA certificate to use for verification.
-There can be several of these.
+- `pemdata` A string containing the client certificate to use for profing.
+There second pemdata is the client private key.

 #### Returns
 `true` if it worked.